-g.
-Maxi Maximum impervious surface ratio: .50 Max imum Bı uilding Height: [Ord.
-1585-99, 9 /7/1999] a.
-Princ ipal use, excepting religious use : 35 fe b.
-Hous e of Worship: (1) Principal building 45 fe (2) Structure above principal roo of 80 fe c.
-Gara ge: 20 fe d.
-Other Other accessory buildings: 15 fee essory Bu lings and uildings and Uses.
-The following uses: g regulations shall app ply to accesso a.
-No ac ccessory building or use shall be e located in a front ya rd. b.
-Acce ssory building property line seth backs: (1) Lots one acre or larger: A distance > to height, but not l (2) Lots of 15,000 square feet to o < one acre: 15 fe (3) Lots < 15,000 square feet: 5 fe 0.1 1 11 c.
+4. Maxir aximum Building Height: [Ord.
+1585-99, 9/7/1999] a.
+Principal use, excepting religious use: 35 feet b.
+House of Worship: (1) Principal building 45 feet (2) Structure above principal roof 80 feet c.
+Garage: 20 feet d.
+Other accessory buildings: 15 feet 5. essory Buildings and Uses.
+The following regulations shall apply to accedings and uses: a.
+No accessory building or use shall No accessory building or use shall be located in a front yard. b.
+Accessory building property line setbacks: (-) (1) Lots one acre or larger: A distance > to the stru height, but not less than c.
 Other accessory uses shall conform to the yard requirements for the principal building, except as otherwise modified by this Ordinance.